SvrT31/gazebo_basics/README.md

 ## This code is only for ROS Noetic for now

-Now that you are here, we are assuming that you already know about ROS and have a linux system working on your computer either as the sole system or in a dual boot (or in multiboot)
+Now that you are here, we are assuming that you already know about ROS and have a linux system (debain 20 LTS type) working on your computer either as the sole system or in a dual boot (or in multiboot)
 (VMs, ie, Virtual Machines do not function properly with ROS)

 You should note that not all linux distros work with ROS.
 Some which do are -